ayushmaanbhav/instakilo/README.md

-# instakilo
+# instakilo-lambda

-Image resizing and displaying tool using AWS S3 and Node.js (because a kilo is more than a gram)
+Lambda function for resizing image once its uploaded to S3